autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 - Transaction processed and committed to state:
    - The commission rate change request is tracked in memory and the [unbonding period](/concepts/staking/#unbondingperiod) lock constraint begins.
    - The rate change is applied at the end of the epoch in which the unbonding period expires as the last block of the epoch is finalised.
+   - A `CommissionRateChange` event is emitted detailing: validator identifier address, new rate value.

+{{< alert title="Note" >}}
-Note that on a successful call the `changeCommissionRate `function emits a `CommissionRateChange` event, logging the validator identifier address and the new rate value.
-This allows a stake delegator to listen for upcoming commission rate changes.
+A stake delegator can use the `CommissionRateChange` event to listen for upcoming commission rate changes.
 The effective block of the commission rate change can then be calculated from data points: the `changeCommissionRate` transaction commit block number, and the network `unbondingPeriod` and `epochPeriod` values.
+{{< /alert >}}